nbusy/nbusy/README.md

 ## Heroku Deployment

+[![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 `Procfile`, `app.json`, and `/Godeps` are here to make this repo readily available for Heroku deployment.

-[![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
+You can start by clicking the above button.

 ## License